EXJUSTICE/GradientCrescent/README.md

 # GradientCrescent
-Source directory for all projects from GradientCrescent.
+Source directory for all projects on [https://medium.com/gradientcrescent](https://www.google.com).
 All tutorial articles together with code can be found within each linked repository.

 ## Table of Contents